runette/simpleNDB/README.md

 - **NDB** - A simple NoSQL Network Database built on Cloud Datastore.
 Quick and easy to set up a schema.
 - **Users** - A simple, no setup way to authenticate users against their Google id and get the details.
 Allows you to create authenticated apps without effort.
 - **Blobstore** - a handy and simple way of storeing blobs and images.
 - **Images** - an inbuilt image handler optimised for the environment.
-Included the native __get_serving_url function that it loosk like will not be resurected :frowning
+Included the native __get_serving_url function that it loosk like will not be resurected :angry: